brijmohanbohra15/GEE/README.md

 ## Forest Fire impact analysis
 This google earth engine code is generated to deteremine the forest fire impact of Bijrani forest range, Nainital for the year 2021.

+## Multi Point extraction
+This google earth engine code executes the extraction of selected bands and indices values from sentinel 2 imagery for the given points.

 ## Know Your Cloud
 This GEE web app visualize the sentinel 2 RGB images in ascending order of cloud percentage for selected date range and region with its date info